 Their interventions will be tailored (using the most appropriate channel and frequency) to meet their individual needs.
 This includes group sessions if appropriate.
-See Health conditions and disabilities.
+See Health conditions and disabilities - day 1 to day 29: Guidance.

 Main provision overview of contracted and non-contracted can be accessed for additional support.
 Local opportunities are on the District Provision Tool.